Hout Bay

 History of Hout Bay

-When the Dutch established a colony at the cape in 1652 they needed timber for ship maintenance, building and fuel.
-There were no trees to speak of in Table Bay, due to drier conditions and of course the wind.
+When the Dutch established a colony at the Cape in 1652, they needed timber for ship maintenance, building and fuel.
+There were no trees to speak of in Table Bay, due to drier conditions and, of course, the wind.
 Fortunately, the Southern slopes of Table Mountain were covered in forests.
 Hout Bay means Wood Bay from the original Dutch name.
+Jan van Riebeeck gave Hout Bay its current name, “T’ Houtbaaitjen.”
+The Dutch later constructed a road over Constantia Nek to access the timber-rich valley, and by 1677, the first land was rented for farming in the area.

-The fishing village was established in about 1867 when Jacob Trautman, a German immigrant began to fish and farm in the area.
-It also has a sheltered natural harbour and the area was briefly occupied by the French in 1788.
+The fishing village was established in about 1867 when Jacob Trautman, a German immigrant, began to fish and farm in the area.
+It also has a sheltered natural harbour, and the area was briefly occupied by the French in 1788.
 Until the early 50s, this was mainly an agricultural area as the valley was separated from the city bowl by the mountains.
 The harbour is one of the busiest in the Western Cape.
-Therehere is a thriving fishing industry, yet the area was only connected to electricity in 1947.
+There is a thriving fishing industry, yet the area was only connected to electricity in 1947.

 Courtesy Cape Town Historical Society Jason Patrick Hanslo